-- Strive for a good balance when describing collaborations for the project: explain their importance for the project, but without giving the impression of the PI being "too dependent" on them.
-Messages: Due to the excellent network of the PI, s/he will have access to all required complementary expertise and infrastructure.
+Strive for a good balance when describing collaborations for the project: explain their importance for the project, but without giving the impression of the PI being "too dependent" on them.
+Messages: Due to the excellent network of the PI, they will have access to all required complementary expertise and infrastructure.
 The collaborations are well-defined and targeted.
 This should avoid a potential impression of a project based on a consortium, as the ERC explicitly does not fund consortia (see ERC Work Programme).
 If you think your project would actually require several PIs, the ERC Synergy Grant call (for a group of 2-4 PIs) could be an interesting option.

-Demonstrating a competitive Starter profile
+Demonstrating a competitive Consolidator profile

-- CV, Track Record, State of the art: Make sure that your own contributions (e.g. in important co-authored papers) are clearly visible. - The potential for research independence of the PI should be evident throughout the proposal, i.e. not only shown in the CV and Track Record, but also in B1 and B2, for instance when presenting preliminary work/data (e.g. "As we could show in [ref.x]..."). - Your leadership potential should be well reflected in the CV/Track record, e.g., if applicable, in terms of [co-]supervision/guidance of Master/PhD students.
-The requirement of a habilitation in Austria for formal supervision can be explained briefly.
-While the bullet point on supervision has been removed from the CV template for the Starting Grant Call 2023, we suggest to provide information on (co-)supervision experience if applicable, e.g. embedded in a short narrative text in the Track Record Section. - Up to 5 representative publications should be listed in the track record for Starters (see Work Programme 2023 and below).
+- CV, Track Record, State of the art: Make sure that your own contributions (e.g. in important co-authored papers) are clearly visible. - Research independence of the PI should be evident throughout the proposal, i.e. not only shown in the CV and Track Record, but also in B1 and B2, for instance when presenting preliminary work/data (e.g. "As we could show in [ref.x]...") - In general, there is a stronger emphasis on research independence (vis-a-vis the PhD-supervisor, but also with respect to subsequent supervisors) as well as on leadership and international visibility of the PI for Consolidators, compared to Starters.
+For the Consolidator Grant, it may also more frequently be the case that the PI already leads a core team which would be expanded by the Consolidator Grant.
+The bullet point on supervision has been removed from the CV template for the Starting and Consolidator Grant Call 2023.
+However, if applicable, we suggest to provide information on your (co-)supervision experience, e.g. embedded in a short narrative text in the Track Record Section. - Up to 10 representative publications should be listed in the track record for Consolidators (see Work Programme 2023).